matthew-brett/nb2plots/README.rst

 The ``nbplot`` directive is very similar to the ``plot`` directive of matplotlib, and started life as a fork of that code.
-It differs mainly in that its default is to keep the namespace from one ``nbplot`` directive to the next in a given page, and has output defaults adapted to directive contents with source code rather than pointing to a standalone script.
+It differs mainly in that its default is to keep the name-space from one ``nbplot`` directive to the next in a given page, and has output defaults adapted to directive contents with source code rather than pointing to a standalone script.
 See the docstring of ``nb2plots/nbplots.py`` for details.